What is Diabetes Food Pyramid?

 Diabetic Food Group 3: Fruits

-Fruits are rich in vitamins, minerals and fiber.
+Fruits are rich in vitamins, minerals, and fiber.
 Always choose fresh fruits as they will have more vitamins.
-If drinking fruit juice, opt for the 100% fruit juice without added sugar.
+If drinking fruit juice, opt for 100% fruit juice without added sugar.
 For canned or dried fruits, all should also be sugar-free, this applies to fruit jams and sauces as well.
-Canned fruits with heavy-syrup, sweetened juices and other fruit products with added sugar should always out of the diabetic food list.
+Canned fruits with heavy syrup, sweetened juices, and other fruit products with added sugar should always be on the diabetic food list.

 Diabetic Food Group 4: Milk & Milk Products

-Milk and milk products are main sources of calcium, protein, carbohydrate and vitamins.
+Milk and milk products are the main sources of calcium, protein, carbohydrate, and vitamins.
 Always go for low-fat (1%) or fat-free and unsweetened options, instead of whole or full cream and sweetened regular milk products.

 Diabetic Food Group 5: Meat & Meat Substitutes

 Meat & meat substitutes are high protein foods.
-Among the foods included in this food group are poultry, beef, lamb, seafood, eggs, cheeses, nuts and soy products.
+Among the foods included in the food group are poultry, beef, lamb, seafood, eggs, cheeses, nuts, and soy products.
 Always select lean meat or skinless poultry which are lower in fat.
-Cook these foods in healthy ways, such as steaming, baking, grilling or broiling.
+Cook these foods in healthy ways, such as steaming, baking, grilling, or broiling.
 For cheese, go for low-fat options instead of regular cheeses.